ScreenPressor

 Setting up a new printer in Windows 98.

-As you may see, on a typical screen capture ScreenPressor shows the best lossless compression.
-While lossy compression is known to be flexible in terms of bitrate, it has lower bounds which in many cases for screen capture are very high compared to lossless codecs such as ScreenPressor.
-In these cases ScreenPressor provides not only higher quality but also better compression than lossy methods like MPEG4.
+As you may see, on a typical screen capture ScreenPressor shows the best quality of lossless compression.
+While lossy compression is known to be flexible in terms of bitrate, it has lower bounds, which in many cases for screen capture are very high compared to lossless codecs.
+In such cases lossless ScreenPressor provides not only higher quality but also better compression than lossy methods like MPEG4.

 recompression speed